NREL/sparkctl/docs/how_tos/getting_started/installation.md

 # Installation

-1. Create a Python 3.11+ virtual environment.
+1. Create a virtual environment with Python 3.11 or later.
 This example uses the `venv` module in the standard library to create a virtual environment in your home directory.

    You may prefer `conda` or `mamba`.